Sloan Research Fellow

 My GnuPG public key id is: 69441DCC, which is available on public keyservers

 Consider using public key encryption as a standard tool for secure communication.

-My research is currently focused on understanding mixing and nonlinear stability in fluid mechanics at high Reynolds number and kinetic theory in the collisionless limit (with a specific interest in plasma physics).
-The rest of my work has been devoted the mathematical analysis of PDEs or variational problems arising from solid mechanics or mathematical biology and computational physics.
+My research is focused on the mathematical analysis of PDEs arising in fluid mechanics and plasma physics.
+Recently, most of my work has focused on understanding mixing and nonlinear stability in fluid mechanics at high Reynolds number and Landau damping-related effects in kinetic theory in the collisionless limit with a specific interest to problems relevant to plasma physics.

 My research is currently funded by an NSF CAREER grant, Applied Mathematics grant DMS-1462029, and a Sloan Fellowship.